Curriculum - Doctor of Philosophy in Information Studies (PhD) - College of Information (INFO)

 PhD - Program Courses

-INST 800 – The Engaged Intellectual: An Introduction to Research and Academic Work (3 credit hours)
+INST 800 – The Engaged Intellectual: An Introduction to Research and Academic Work (3 credits)

 This course explores a series of issues that confront academics who work in research universities.
 The course is an “Introduction to Research,” but the process of research is more than a recipe of rote analytical procedures.
 The course examines academic life with a particular focus on what it means to undertake research, teaching, and service.
 By the conclusion of the course, students will have a better understanding of what tenure-track faculty do and how they work in academia, and of how they intend to structure their own professional careers.

-INST 801 – Theoretical and Epistemological Foundations in Information Studies (3 credits hours)
+INST 801 – Theoretical and Epistemological Foundations in Information Studies (3 credits)

 Pursuing a doctorate in information studies involves the scholarly examination of the interaction between people, information, technology, and society.
 There are, however, as many ways to examine the interaction of people, information, technology, and society as there are researchers and ways of understanding what counts as evidence and knowledge in different components of the field.
 Students will be introduced to the diverse scholarly traditions that comprise information studies.
 Students will explore why there are so many ways of knowing and methods of discovery within the field, in order to help them identify the social theory and methods that will support their path through information scholarship.